The Flash (film): Marketing

 Miller debuted the first footage from the film at the virtual DC FanDome event in October 2021.
 They said there was not enough footage available to make a full trailer or teaser, but William Hughes at The A.V.
 Club felt the footage could comfortably be categorized as a teaser.
 He said being able to see it was proof of the film being made after its long and troubled production history.
 Polygons Matt Patches and io9s James Whitbrook both highlighted the footage as the beginning of the DC multiverse on film, with its hints at Keaton's version of Batman and the reveal that Miller would portray multiple versions of Barry Allen.
-In February 2022, more footage was released as part of a teaser for Warner Bros.'
-2022 slate of DC films, which also included The Batman, Black Adam, and Aquaman and the Lost Kingdom (before The Flash and Aquaman and the Lost Kingdom were delayed to 2023).
-A new trailer was shown at Warner Bros.'
-CinemaCon panel in April 2022, and was noted by attendees for Keaton's Batman reusing the line "You wanna get nuts?
+In February 2022, more footage was released as part of a teaser for Warner Bros.'s 2022 slate of DC films, which also included The Batman, Black Adam, and Aquaman and the Lost Kingdom (before The Flash and Aquaman and the Lost Kingdom were delayed to 2023).
+A new trailer was shown at Warner Bros.'s CinemaCon panel in April 2022, and was noted by attendees for Keaton's Batman reusing the line "You wanna get nuts?
 Let's get nuts" from Batman.
-The following month, the costumes for the Flash and Supergirl were shown at Warner Bros.' booth at the Licensing Expo in Las Vegas.
+The following month, the costumes for the Flash and Supergirl were shown at Warner Bros.'s booth at the Licensing Expo in Las Vegas.

 DC Comics published a three-issue prequel comic book limited series titled The Flash: The Fastest Man Alive, starting in September 2022, written by Kenny Porter.
 It is set after the events of Justice League and depicts Batman training the Flash and the Flash's early days as he attempts to defeat various supervillains.
 The first trailer for The Flash was shown during Super Bowl LVII on February 12, 2023, before playing in theaters ahead of Ant-Man and the Wasp: Quantumania.
 The trailer had the most engagement on social media, outpacing other trailers that were shown for Guardians of the Galaxy Vol. 3 and Transformers: Rise of the Beasts, with RelishMix reporting the trailer gained 97.4M views within 24 hours.
 Many commentators highlighted Keaton's reprisal as Batman and Calle's role as Supergirl and also noted the de-emphasized focus on Miller's Flash following their controversies.
 Charles Pulliam-Moore of The Verge particularly felt that "it's the other heroes they're [the Flash] going to be allying with who are likely to steal the show", and felt that Supergirl and Keaton's Batman were being posited as the film's "World's Finest", and expressed enthusiasm for Supergirl's role in the story.
-Alli Rosenbloom at CNN also praised Keaton's appearance, highlighting the usage of Danny Elfman's score from Batman, while Colliders Collier Jennings felt that trailer "certainly is working to sell the image that the wait was worth it".
+Alli Rosenbloom at CNN also praised Keaton's appearance, highlighting the usage of Danny Elfman's score from Batman, while Colliders Collier Jennings felt that the trailer "certainly is working to sell the image that the wait was worth it".